aws-samples/aws-modernization-with-nirmata/content/3_NCH/Cloud_Control/3_1_1_pod_identity.md

   * Choose _Add Add-on_, search for **Pod Identity** and select it
   * Follow the prompts to complete the setup

-* Via AWS CLI
+* Via AWS CLI.
 Run the following command to enable the Pod Identity Addon:
 ```bash
 aws eks create-addon --cluster-name eks-workshop --addon-name eks-pod-identity-agent --addon-version v1.0.0-eksbuild.1
 ```